Telecommunications forecasting

-All telecommunications service providers perform forecasting calculations to assist them in planning their networks.
+Telecommunications service providers perform forecasting calculations to assist them in planning their networks.
 Accurate forecasting helps operators to make key investment decisions relating to product development and introduction, advertising, pricing etc., well in advance of product launch, which helps to ensure that the company will make a profit on a new venture and that capital is invested wisely.

 Why is forecasting used?

 Forecasting can be conducted for many purposes, so it is important that the reason for performing the calculation is clearly defined and understood.
 Some common reasons for forecasting include: